How To Add or Remove Someone From A Mortgage

 • Convince/help the other person to fulfil their mortgage obligations

 If you want to buy them out, then you’ll need to be able to afford the mortgage on your own.
-Typical lending limits are around 5x your annual pre-tax salary (so if you earn £50k, the maximum mortgage you could get would be £250k).
+Typical lending limits are around 5x your annual pre-tax salary (if you earn £50k, the maximum mortgage you could get would be £250k).
 Make sure you speak to an expert about this, as just going to your current lender limits your options, and if you’re declined, it can harm your overall chances of securing the outcome you want.

 If you can’t buy them out